MicrosoftDocs/azure-docs/articles/container-instances/container-instances-quickstart-docker-cli.md

 If you don't have an Azure subscription, create a [free account][azure-account] before you begin.

-For this quickstart, you need to install Docker Desktop Edge version 2.3.2.0 or later, available for [Windows](https://desktop.docker.com/win/edge/Docker%20Desktop%20Installer.exe) or [MacOS](https://desktop.docker.com/mac/edge/Docker.dmg).
+For this quickstart, you need to install Docker Desktop Edge version 2.3.2.0 or later, available for [Windows](https://desktop.docker.com/win/edge/Docker%20Desktop%20Installer.exe) or [macOS](https://desktop.docker.com/mac/edge/Docker.dmg).
 Or install the [Docker ACI Integration CLI for Linux](https://docs.docker.com/engine/context/aci-integration/#install-the-docker-aci-integration-cli-on-linux) (beta).

+> [!IMPORTANT]
+> This feature is currently in preview, and requires beta (preview) features in Docker.
 Read more about [Stable and Edge versions of Docker Desktop](https://docs.docker.com/desktop/#stable-and-edge-versions).
+Not all features of Azure Container Instances are supported.
+Azure previews are made available to you on the condition that you agree to the [supplemental terms of use][terms-of-use].
+Some aspects of this feature may change prior to general availability (GA).

 ## Create Azure context